-Steiner-Atlantic Corp., Steiner-Atlantic Brokerage Corp. and DRYCLEAN USA Development Corp., wholly-owned subsidiaries of the Company, comprise the commercial and industrial laundry and dry cleaning equipment segment.
+Steiner-Atlantic Corp., Biz Brokers International, Inc. and DRYCLEAN USA Development Corp., wholly-owned subsidiaries of the Company, comprise the commercial and industrial laundry and dry cleaning equipment segment.
 Steiner-Atlantic Corp. sells commercial and industrial laundry and dry cleaning equipment and steam boilers to customers in the United States, the Caribbean and Latin American markets.
-Steiner-Atlantic Brokerage Corp. acts as a business broker to assist others seeking to buy or sell existing dry cleaning and coin laundry businesses.
+Biz Brokers International, Inc. acts as a business broker to assist others seeking to buy or sell existing dry cleaning and coin laundry businesses.
 DRYCLEAN USA Development Corp. develops turn-key dry cleaning establishments for resale to third parties.

-DRYCLEAN USA License Corp. comprises the license and franchise operations segment.
+DRYCLEAN USA License Corp., a wholly-owned subsidiary of the Company, comprises the license and franchise operations segment.

-The Company primarily evaluates the operating performance of its segments based on the categories
+The Company primarily evaluates the operating performance of its segments based on the categories noted in the table below.
+The Company has no sales between segments.